 Enter a Name for the service type.
-For Intranet service type, the configured Intranet Server will determine which Local IP addresses are available.
+For intranet service type, the configured intranet server determines which Local IP addresses are available.

 Select the available Local IP address and enter the Peer IP address for the virtual path to peer with.

 If the Service Type is Intranet, the IP address is pre-determined by the chosen Intranet Service.

 Configure IPsec settings by applying the criteria described in the following tables.
 When finished, click Apply to save your settings.

 |Service Type||Choose a service type from the drop-down menu||Intranet, LAN|